Team-cenTinal/ContriKart-electrothon4.0/README.md

 ## HOW TO USE
 TO DONATE ITEMS

-STEP1: FILL OUT THE DONATION FORM WITH THE CORRECT DETAILS AND PARTICULARS OF THE DOANTING ITMES.
+STEP1: FILL OUT THE DONATION FORM WITH THE CORRECT DETAILS AND PARTICULARS OF THE DONATING ITEMS.

 STEP2: CLICK ON DONATE BUTTON.